-These dueling practices may seem insane, but Pushkin himself was more than a little fond of duelling.
-He was involved in nearly 30 throughout his life and was eventually done in by a bullet to the spleen during a duel with Georges d’Anthès.
+These duelling practices may seem insane, but Pushkin himself was more than a bit fond of duelling.
+He was involved in nearly 30 throughout his life, eventually done in by a bullet to the spleen during a duel with Georges d’Anthès.

 How to end Onegin proved one of the trickiest elements for Tchaikovsky.
-Not long before the completion of the opera, Tatyana still fell into the arms of Onegin only to be reminded of her fealty by the entrance of Gremin.
-As you might imagine many were not so impressed to see their heroine still succumbing and Tchaikovsky was encouraged to shift the tone towards Tatyana resolving her situation without help.
+Not long before the opera's completion, Tatyana still fell into the arms of Onegin only to be reminded of her fealty by the entrance of Gremin.
+As you might imagine, many were not so impressed to see their heroine still succumbing, and Tchaikovsky was encouraged to shift the tone towards Tatyana resolving her situation without help.